Should I choose a Male or a Female? What about Cats and other Dogs?

 Training: For those inexperienced to the shepherd breed, our females are said to be slightly easier to handle because for the most part they are not quite so large.
 If, on the other hand you have experience with shepherds and like a larger dog, you may want to consider a male.

-Urination: Females can hold their urine longer than males—some can wait as long as 12 hours if necessary—which might be an advantage in a household where no one is home during the day.
+Urination: Females tend to hold their urine longer than males—some can wait as long as 12 hours if necessary—which might be an advantage in a household where no one is home during the day.
 Both males and females are almost immediately housebroken by nine (9) weeks of age.
-On walks, a female will usually empty her bladder all at once.
-A male dog may urinate in little spurts her and there, and it can seem to take him forever to relieve himself, especially on cold winter nights.
+On walks, a female will usually empty her bladder all at once while a male may urinate in little spurts along the way.

-Children and the elderly: All of our Polarbears make loving companions for a child or an elderly person, however if given a choice and especially if we are talking about children under eight (8) years of age, we recommend our females.
-Our females are naturally nurturing and protective toward children.
-They have natural "mothering" abilities and understand that quick movements and the occassional tail pulling is not a threat.
-For those who have children older than eight (8) years of age, you may like a male.
-It's our experience that a male dogs can benefit boys, in particular those who may have fewer verbal skills.
+Children and the elderly: All of our Polarbears make loving companions for a child or an elderly person, however if given a choice and especially if we are talking about children under eight (8) years of age, we recommend a female.
+Female Polarbear’s are naturally nurturing and protective of children due to their "mothering" abilities.
+Note that all of our dogs, male and female, are completely trustworthy, understanding that quick movements or an occassional tail pulling is not a threat.
+For those of you who have children older than eight (8) years of age, males make wonderful playmates.
+It's our experience that boys love our males, in particular those who may have fewer verbal skills.
 Boys just seem to connect with our dogs and become best friends.

 House Dogs: Both males and female Polarbears are extremely well-mannered.
 Think for a moment of your favorite visitor to your home or house guest, our Polarbears are very respectful and well-mannered indoors.
 It is yet another reason people love our dogs!
 As house dogs, some people believe it is a little easier to live with a female due to their smaller size.